carlosstenzel/appGitTrends/README.md

 ## About in project

-Application developed with React Native, Graphql, Apolo, Axios.
+Application developed with React Native, Graphql, Apolo, Axios, Realm.

 ### Libraries used